 Section three: Exceptions for the Use of Attributional Technology

 It is not entirely clear that the use of beacons in this scenario honestly violates the CFAA; however, many human beings have long feared that it might, which has deterred reliance on that otherwise-smart shielding approach.
 In 2015, Congress flirted with restoration within the “protecting measures” sections of the Cybersecurity Information Sharing Act (CISA).
-The language of CISA turned into now not almost clear sufficient to clear up the uncertainty approximately CFAA’s applicability to beacons, even though, and that brings us to Section three of the ACDC Act.
+The language of CISA turned into now not almost clear enough to clear up the uncertainty of CFAA’s applicability to beacons, even though that brings us to Section Three of the ACDC Act.

 This section could clarify that the CFAA does not follow a beacon situation while these conditions are met.
 The beacon: